emberjs/website/source/guides/testing/integration.md

 ### Helpers

 * `visit(url)`
- - Visits the given route and returns a promise that resolves when all resulting async behavior is complete.
+ - Visits the given route and returns a promise that fulfills when all resulting async behavior is complete.
 * `find(selector, context)`
  - Finds an element within the app's root element and within the context (optional).
 Scoping to the root element is especially useful to avoid conflicts with the test framework's reporter.
 * `fillIn(input_selector, text)`
- - Fills in the selected input with the given text and returns a promise that resolves when all resulting async behavior is complete.
+ - Fills in the selected input with the given text and returns a promise that fulfills when all resulting async behavior is complete.
 * `click(selector)`
-  - Clicks an element and triggers any actions triggered by the element's `click` event and returns a promise that resolves when all resulting async behavior is complete.
+  - Clicks an element and triggers any actions triggered by the element's `click` event and returns a promise that fulfills when all resulting async behavior is complete.
 * `wait()`
-  - Returns a promise that resolves when all async behavior is complete.
+  - Returns a promise that fulfills when all async behavior is complete.

 ### Writing tests